 As a very special October treat, we have guest blogger Emily Gibbons from the Literacy Nest to share some really helpful and practical tips teaching long and difficult words to struggling readers.
 THANK YOU Emily, for writing such a great post for our PRIDE readers!
-And… check out her Orton-Gillingham teaching products, they are really awesome!

 How do you help your students read and spell multisyllabic words effectively?